cp-algorithms/cp-algorithms/src/graph/strongly-connected-components.md

 e_maxx_link: strong_connected_components
 ---

-# Finding strongly connected components / Building condensation graph
+# Strongly connected components and the condensation graph

 # Definitions
 Let $G=(V,E)$ be a directed graph with vertices $V$ and edges $E$.
 We denote with $n=|V|$ the number of vertices and with $m=|E|$ the number of edges in $G$.